Scenery (Ryo Fukui album)

 Scenery (シーナリィ) is a 1976 jazz album by Japanese pianist Ryo Fukui.
 It was Fukui's first release.

 Reception

 This album was virtually ignored in the United States, given that it was released at a time of reduced American interest in jazz.
-However, it was well appreciated by Japanese fans and critics alike.
-In the decades since Scenery's release, the album has earned greater critical praise.
+In the decades since Scenery's release, the album has earned greater critical praise, especially for track "Early Summer".
 Fukui's dexterity and self-taught style has earned him comparison to such piano greats as McCoy Tyner and Bill Evans.